ioccc-src/winner/1991/westley/README.md

 >
 > **Falken**: Exactly.
 There's no way to win.
 The game itself is pointless.
-But back at the [International Obfuscated C Code Contest judges' room](../../judges.html) they believe that you can win tic-tac-toe, that there can be acceptable draws.
+But back at the [International Obfuscated C Code Contest judges' room](../../judges.html) they believe that you can win **tic-tac-toe**, that there can be acceptable draws.

 Try not to cheat (even though it's very easy :-) ), the computer has not learned how to catch you doing it.